 Anterior lobe lesions

 Hypersecretion of anterior lobe hormones (hyperpituitarism) is almost always selective, although occasionally a tumor hypersecretes both growth hormone and prolactin.
 The anterior pituitary hormones most commonly secreted in excess are GH (as in acromegaly Gigantism and Acromegaly Gigantism and acromegaly are syndromes of excessive secretion of growth hormone (hypersomatotropism) that are nearly always due to a pituitary adenoma.
 Before closure of the epiphyses, the result... read more , gigantism Gigantism and Acromegaly Gigantism and acromegaly are syndromes of excessive secretion of growth hormone (hypersomatotropism) that are nearly always due to a pituitary adenoma.
-Before closure of the epiphyses, the result... read more ), prolactin (as in galactorrhea Galactorrhea Galactorrhea is lactation in any men or in women who are not breastfeeding.
-It is generally due to a prolactin-secreting pituitary adenoma.
-Diagnosis is by measurement of prolactin levels and... read more ), and ACTH (resulting in Cushing disease Cushing Syndrome Cushing syndrome is a constellation of clinical abnormalities caused by chronic high blood levels of cortisol or related corticosteroids.
+Before closure of the epiphyses, the result... read more ), prolactin (as in galactorrhea Prolactinoma Prolactinomas are noncancerous tumors made up from lactotrophs in the pituitary gland.
+The most common symptom of a prolactinoma is galactorrhea.
+Diagnosis is by measurement of prolactin levels... read more ), and ACTH (resulting in Cushing disease Cushing Syndrome Cushing syndrome is a constellation of clinical abnormalities caused by chronic high blood levels of cortisol or related corticosteroids.
 Cushing disease is Cushing syndrome that results from... read more ).